i49/hibiscus/schema-basics.md

   object(/* property definitions will come later */);
 ```

-Each property contained in object type can be created by methods `required()` or `optional()`, those are provided by `JsonTypes` class also.
+Each property contained in object type can be created by methods `required()` or `optional()`, those are provided also by `JsonTypes` class.
 Properties created by `required()` is mandatory for the object and must exist always in the values of the type.
 Properties created by `optional()` is not mandatory, therefore may be omitted in some values of the type.

 The statement below shows how to create required property:
 ```java